ashuna-dev/KiraSR/README.md

             3. For more info
                python test.py -h

+    PS:- ./data/ folder can be made in the root directory for use
 ## Learning Outcome:

     *  GAN training can be challenging, especially with deep networks, but incorporating residual blocks alleviates some of these difficulties.